FZJ-IEK3-VSA/FINE/README.md

 ```
 This installs additional dependencies such as `pytest` and installs FINE from the folder in editable mode with `pip -e`.
 Changes in the folder are then reflected in the package installation.

-You can run the following command in the project root folder:
+Test your installation with the following command in the project root folder:
 ```
 pytest
 ```